OatMealXXII/Hotaru_VNEngine/addons/gn_vn/README.md

 ---

-**GN_VN** - Bringing Visual Novels to Godot with modern features and seamless integration.
+**GN_VN** - A modern Visual Novel Engine for Godot with core features and seamless integration.